cusanovich/500HT/README.md

     - Line 40: name of master index table if genes are broken out by chromosome
     - Line 43: file listing gene/snp overlaps (column 1 = gene name, column 2 = snpID).
 I used bedtools and cut to generate this.

-**Note**:
+**Note:**
 Generating the gene/SNP overlap file can be accomplished in a few short steps:
 1. A .bed file of transcription start sites needs to defined (chr start stop geneID).
 Defining the TSS is actually not a trivial task and requires careful consideration of the study design, so I will leave that to you to decide.
 2. A .bed file of SNP coordinates can be created based on the .bim file with the following command:
 ```shell
 awk -v OFS='\t' '{ print "chr"$1, $4-1, $4, $2}' [input .bim file] > [output .bed file]
 ```
-  3. After you pick a window to define as the __cis__ test region, you can generate the overlap file with bedtools:
+3. After you pick a window to define as the _cis_ test region, you can generate the overlap file with bedtools:
 ```shell
 /mnt/lustre/home/cusanovich/Programs/BEDTools/bin/windowBed -w [cis region size in bp] -a [TSS .bed file] -b [SNP .bed file] | cut -f4,8 > [gene/SNP overlap file]
 ```

-    Result:
+**Result:**
 Master index table that lists Gene Name, SNP ID, row from expression matrix of gene (0-based), row of SNP from .bim (0-based), chromosome ID (e.g. 'chr1')

 ###2. cis/multi_pc_eqtl_driver.sh

-    Usage: bash multi_pc_eqtl_driver.sh

-    Hardcoded:
+**Usage:** `bash multi_pc_eqtl_driver.sh`

+    Hardcoded lines:
     - Line 2: # of PCs to regress out
         e.g. 'for i in $(seq 61 1 100)' with seq [start] [step] [stop]
     - Line 4: location of eqtl_driver.py script

+**Note:**
-    Note: must be called from a node that can submit qsub jobs
+Must be called from a node that can submit qsub jobs

-    Result:
+**Result:**
 Calls eqtl_driver.py separately for each number of PCs we wish to regress out.

 ###3. cis/eqtl_driver.py (called directly from #2)

-    Usage: python eqtl_driver.py [No. of PCs] (typically called from within multi_pc_eqtl_driver.sh)
+**Usage:** `python eqtl_driver.py [No. of PCs] (typically called from within multi_pc_eqtl_driver.sh)`

-    Necessary python modules:
+**Necessary python modules:**
-    subprocess
+    - subprocess
-    glob
+    - glob
-    time
+    - time
-    sys
+    - sys

-    Hardcoded:
+    Hardcoded lines:
     - Line 19: location of alt_gemma_noplink_eqtl_mapper.py (actual mapper script)
     - Line 19: stdout and stderr file locations (e.g. '~/dump/')
     - Lines 22-25: Files to monitor for a finished chromosomal eqtl mapping (e.g. '/mnt/lustre/home/cusanovich/500HT/ByChr/*.PC' + str(pcs) + '.bonferroni.done')
     - Line 28: Location of output files (e.g. '/mnt/lustre/home/cusanovich/500HT/ByChr/*.PC' + str(pcs) + '.imputed.1Mb.bonferroni.gccor.newcovcor.regressPCs.gemma.eqtls.txt' and '/mnt/lustre/home/cusanovich/500HT/eQTLs/master.PC' + str(pcs) + '.imputed.1Mb.bonferroni.gccor.newcovcor.regressPCs.gemma.chosen.txt')

-    Results:
+**Results:**
 For each chromosome, submits the eQTL mapper job, monitors the outdir for completion of mapping, then concatenates all the chrom files into a master file for the eQTL mapping with the current number of PCs regressed out.

 ###4. cis/alt_gemma_noplink_eqtl_mapper.py (called directly from #3)

-    Usage: python alt_gemma_noplink_eqtl_mapper.py [Chromosome ID (e.g. 'chr1')] [No. PCs to regress out]
+**Usage:** `python alt_gemma_noplink_eqtl_mapper.py [Chromosome ID (e.g. 'chr1')] [No. PCs to regress out]`

-    Necessary python modules:
+**Necessary python modules:**
-    os
+    - os
-    sys
+    - sys
-    pysam
+    - pysam
-    subprocess
+    - subprocess
-    numpy
+    - numpy
-    random
+    - random
-    gzip
+    - gzip
-    DarrenTools (defines 'ifier' and 'matrix_reader' functions)
+    - DarrenTools (defines 'ifier' and 'matrix_reader' functions)

-    Hardcoded:
+    Hardcoded lines:
     - Line 20: True/False whether to look for GC content corrected expression matrix
     - Line 21: True/False whether to look for covariate corrected expression matrix
     - Line 22: True/False whether to use Bonferroni correction for number of SNPs tested for each gene (alternative is permutations - Slow!!!)